azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 The Azure Landing Zones creates a useful set of default platform resources, policies and RBAC role assignments.
 The Azure Monitor for VMs is useful as it applies to both Azure and Azure Arc-enabled Servers and will install the MMA agent and the Dependency agent.

-However, the VM monitoring landscape is moving at the moment and the desire is to move towards the Azure Monitor Agent (AMA) for collecting metrics and data.
-The new agent does not have full parity with the older agents, but for metrics and data it is more flexible, supporting multiple data collection rules.
+However, the VM monitoring landscape is moving at the moment and the desire from World Wide Importers is to move towards the newer Azure Monitor Agent (AMA) for collecting metrics and data.
+The AMA agent does not have full parity with the older agents, but for metrics and data it is more flexible, supporting multiple data collection rules.

 The *Deploy if Not Exists* policies are useful to help automate configuration of resources, and therefore World Wide Importers would like to use additional policy assignments to automate the installation of the extension.